MacRdy/kodgen/README.md

 // Hook typings:
 // AnyFn is a type of function to override
-// The default function always comes first. type HookFn = <T extends AnyFn>(defaultFn: T, ...args: any[]) => any;
+// The default function always comes first type HookFn = <T extends AnyFn>(defaultFn: T, ...args: any[]) => any;

 // example_hook_file.js